 Second, we have an obligation to imitate God, and that means imitating the way he forgives those who sin against him.
 When I raise that with the unconditional forgiveness crowd, they want to insist that there is a difference, that the word “forgive” means different things.
 I’m not convinced.

 Finally, I do think that forgiving someone is obligatory if they sincerely repent, and even if they screw up again and again.
 So long as the repentance is sincere, (like if there is restitution and a genuine effort to show an understanding how the sin affected the wronged party in writing), then forgiveness should be automatic.
-Depending on how bad the sin is, there maybe be more to do than just say “I’m sorry”.
-If the repentance is genuine, then I think the person who is sinned against must forgive, if they expect to be forgiven by God for the things they repent of.

 He also wrote this in a comment on this blog: